Arizona man charged in Capitol riot appears in court

 Williams didn’t immediately return a call seeking comment from The Associated Press.

-Chansley is among the 90 people who have been arrested on charges stemming from Wednesday’s siege on the Capitol.
+Chansley is among at least 90 people who have been arrested on charges stemming from Wednesday’s siege on the Capitol.

 An investigator said in court records that Chansley called the FBI in Washington the day after the riot, telling investigators that he came to the nation’s capital “at the request of the president that all ‘patriots’ come to D.C. on January 6, 2021.”